What does MS4 stand for?

 What is Required as an MS4 Permit holder?

-As an MS4 permit holder, the Town is required to implement several programs to reduce stormwater pollution.
-These include implementation of practices to provide stormwater management to untreated impervious areas.
-The MS4 permit refers to this as “Impervious Area Restoration”.
 The permit also requires permittees to develop programs for 6 minimum control measures (MCM) designed to reduce stormwater pollution in different ways.
 The six MCMs are:

 1. Public Education and Outreach